 Clean your cat's environment, removing any feces from outdoor areas she has access to.
-Your vet may recommend putting your cat on a monthly preventative medication such as selamectin, which is applied topically between your cat's shoulder blades, to keep her parasite-free.
+Your vet may recommend putting your cat on a monthly preventative medication and related treatments like selamectin, which is applied topically between your cat's shoulder blades, to keep her parasite-free.
 Selamectin kills hookworms and roundworms.
 It also kills fleas, which will help to prevent tapeworms, although it won't kill tapeworms in your cat's system.

 Note that ringworm is not an intestinal parasite, but rather a type of fungal skin infection in cats.
 Your vet will recommend a topical anti-fungal medication to treat it.